Behind The LHR Label For Mining

 RTX 3060 are a special condition because the regular version of them is Driver Limited while the new SKU ones are LHR limited.
-The Driver Limited ones will still be unlocked the same way through the NVIDIA 470.05 drivers, just like we demonstrated in our YouTube Video.
+The Driver Limited ones will still be unlocked the same way through the NVIDIA 470.05 drivers, just as we demonstrated in our YouTube Video.
 Although, the LHR ones will not be unlockable.

 Please keep in mind that all this is information found in the community, so some things can be accurate and some are not, don’t take it for granted.
-If you have any feedback feel free to let us know in our discord server from the socials tab above!
+If you have any feedback feel free to let us know in our Discord server from the socials tab above!

 Now that we covered the specifics about LHR Graphic Cards and how this whole situation works.
 Let’s talk about the future for LHR and Miners.

-As we know, LHR started off pretty bad for Miners.
+As we know, LHR started off pretty badly for Miners.
 The hashrate limitations were drastic so it made it not worth buying any LHR GPUs at all.
 Here are some Hashrate numbers for Ethash to put in perspective.